-Does Windscribe work for Netflix?
+Does Windscribe work with Netflix?

 Yes, but there are limited locations available.

-Is Windscribe legitimate?
+Is Windscribe legal?

-Yes, Windscribe is a 100% legitimate VPN.
+Yes, Windscribe is a 100% legal & legitimate VPN.

 Windscribe is a good VPN for anyone needing a trustworthy free VPN or a basic premium VPN, but the provider needs to drastically improve their support.

-Does Windscribe hide my IP address?
+Does Windscribe hide your IP?

 Yes, Windscribe hides your IP address.